zhuyifengzju/rl_info/README.md

 # Description

-Re-implementation of David Abel's paper.
+Re-implementation of David Abel's paper, specifically targetting on the atari experiment.